 Regarding visibility, going digital allows key project stakeholders an accurate view of the current project and their responsibilities within it.
 Borrowers, contractors, and lenders all need to have an understanding of the project, and going digital is the path forward.
 Going digital should provide them with their own login with the right permissions and visibility into the project that’s pertinent to them.

-And one last thing about how to scale construction loan programs by going digital.
 Consider the amount of time required for accurate reporting with spreadsheets.
 Old-fashioned manual reporting is a major time suck, but when you digitize the process, reporting becomes quick, accurate, and hassle-free.

-Yes, digital software is the way of the future but it actually goes deeper than simply adopting some software.
+Yes, digital draw management software is the way of the future but it actually goes deeper than simply adopting some software.
 There is actually another concept to consider when going digital, and that is the place where your software is hosted.

-The second tip for scaling construction loan programs is to know the benefits of Software as a Service (SaaS)
+Tip #2: Know the benefits of Software as a Service (SaaS)

 Because the software is a service, that means the service provider is in charge of security and compliance as it pertains to the data they host — an amazing benefit to the lender.
 For example, Land Gorilla’s data center is ISO 27001 and AICPA SOC 2 certified which outlines and follows all the security standards.

 In addition, users of SaaS receive every update, every time, to keep their software as the most up-to-date version as possible.
 On-premise solutions immediately start to age as soon as they are installed.
 SaaS software providers are constantly updating their software, fixing bugs, and introducing new features and functions which can be pushed out to every single user on the software at the same time.
 This means no more upgrading to the newest version with time, money, headaches, and disappointment.
 This also means the lender doesn’t need a dedicated IT staff just to maintain technology.
 Instead, the service provider does it for you.